I am looking to join the society

-The Pelvic Floor Society (TPFS) is an affiliate of the Association of Coloproctology of Great Britain and Ireland (ACPGBI) and for colorectal members is funded by membership to this society.
+The Pelvic Floor Society (TPFS) is an affiliate of the Association of Coloproctology of Great Britain and Ireland ( ACPGBI)

 - To provide a forum for members to engage in critical discussion on the investigation, diagnosis, management of pelvic floor disorders.

-- To facilitate the interchange of information on pelvic floor disorders between members and other interested parties in the UK, Ireland and worldwide.
+- To facilitate the interchange of information on pelvic floor disorders between members and other interested parties in the UK and worldwide.

 - Set and monitor standards of pelvic floor investigation and management.

-- Engage with the NHSEngland, DOH, CRGs, NICE and other interested bodies to develop a strategic approach to the provision and commissioning of pelvic floor services.
+- Engage with the NHS, DOH, CRGs, NICE and other bodies to develop a strategic approach to the provision and commissioning of pelvic floor services.

 - Provide an advisory role to the Royal colleges and related specialist societies.